Rapid manufacturing of color-based hemispherical soft tactile fingertips: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we present an automated design and manufacturing method for a high resolution hemispherical ChromaTouch tactile sensor that is based on subtractive color mixing.
 It is demonstrated that the novel hemispherical ChromaTouch sensor significantly outperforms the previous version in curvature estimation tasks.
 This improvement can be attributed to the higher marker density and the capability to explore objects with much larger indentations.
 Hereby, the contact surface area and the number of markers within this area are increased significantly.
 The precise fabrication and alignment of the markers have significantly reduced nonlinear responses of the transducer, allowing for a straightforward calibration process that only requires a small dataset.

+\revise{}{The automated design and manufacturing process allows for rapid customization of the tactile sensor through adjusting parameters such as hemisphere diameter, marker size, and number of markers.
+A family of ChromaTouch sensors is shown in Fig.~\ref{fig:ChromaTouchFamily}.}

 Future work will focus on increasing the accuracy of the contact estimation through employing a convolutional neural network to calibrate the sensor.

 A limitation of the new manufacturing technique for the ChromaTouch tactile sensor is that all the available colored photopolymer resins are rigid.
 Therefore, in contrast to the previous versions of ChromaTouch, the strain of the markers on the outer layer upon normal deformation is limited, and the color change is dependent only on the decreasing distance between the two layers of markers.
 The development of stretchable and colored photopolymer resins for the PolyJet Additive Manufacturing system would solve this issue.
 Alternatively, future work will investigate the embedding of small 3D-printed structures in between the layers of markers that act as mechanical levers to amplify the color change upon normal deformation.
 Such structures would bypass the need for new resins.